-Stylized Result 2.
-Size distribution of firms is skewed due to financial constraints.
+Stylized Result 2- Size distribution of firms is skewed due to financial constraints.

 A set of studies concerning the evolution of firm size distribution focus on the idea that, contrary to the theorized by Gibrat's Law, growth rates and growth volatility are negatively associated with firm size (and age).
-One of the explanations lies on the financial constraints argument-one should expect that the presence of financing constraints leads to a skewed distribution of firm size.
-Cooley and Quadrini (2001) develop a model of financial market frictions in line with the models of optimal lending contracts (see Albuquerque and Hopenhayn, 2000) and find that smaller firms face higher probability of default, take on more debt, issue more shares and pay fewer dividends, and have higher growth rates and volatility.
+One of the explanations lies on the financial constraints argument - one should expect that the presence of financing constraints leads to a skewed distribution of firm size.
+Cooley and Quadrini (2001), exploring financial market frictions as in Albuquerque and Hopenhayn (1997), find that smaller firms face higher probability of default, take on more debt, issue more shares and pay fewer dividends, and have higher growth rates and volatility.
 So, they argue, imperfect markets will lead to a skewed size distribution of firms.

-Using another framework, Cabral and Mata (2003) develop a model of heterogeneous constraints at the entrepreneur level and analyse the evolution of the distribution of firm size.
-Their findings suggest that age has a significant influence upon the size distribution and, in particular, the younger firms/entrepreneurs are, the greater is the skewness of the distribution explained by the financial constraints.
-Faggiolo and Luzzi (2006) reach the same conclusions using a sample of Italian manufacturing firms during the period 1995-2000, while Desai et al. (2003), following the rationale of Cabral and Mata (2003), for European economies in 1998 also support these results.
+Using another framework, Cabral and Mata (2003) develop a model of heterogeneous constraints at the entrepreneur level and analyse the evolution of the distribution of firm size.11 Their findings suggest that age has a significant influence upon the size distribution and, in particular, the younger firms/entrepreneurs are, the greater is the skewness of the distribution explained by the financial constraints.12 Faggiolo and Luzzi (2006) reach the same conclusions using a sample of Italian manufacturing firms during the period 1995-2000.
+Other studies such as Desai et al. (2003), for European economies in 1998, and Lotti and Santarelli (2004), for Italian manufacturing firms born in 1987 (followed until 1992), also support these results.

-Stylized Result 3.
-Start-ups/new entrepreneurs appear to be financially constrained.
+Stylized Result 3- Start-ups/new entrepreneurs appear to be financially constrained.

 The founders of new firms, as being unable to raise the desired capital through their own wealth, have to apply for external finance.
 In order to finance such projects, banks, due to information asymmetry problems, require collateral as well as minimum equity-debt ratio levels that in their turn are difficult to be achieved by founders.
 This credit rationing eventually hinders the creation of such firms, possibly firms whose expected returns on investment are higher than interest rates charged on remaining capital required.
 For example, Heino (2006) finds that, in the Mexican case, there is evidence that start-ups are financially constrained, as there is a strong positive relationship between probability of entering the market and entrepreneurs using their own personal savings to finance the initial investment.
 Meanwhile, Blumberg and Letterie (2008), through an entrepreneur perspective in an application to the Dutch reality, find that there are a set of characteristics that banks take into account when providing credit to start-ups.
 In particular, personal wealth, home ownership, use of own capital in the initial investment and earning capacity, all reduce the probability of a bank credit being denied.
 They also point out that banks tend to prefer commitments and signals when deciding to lend and that decisions to apply, even with potentially very profitable projects, might not occur due to the fact that entrepreneurs might know in advance that their project will be denied, according to the characteristics that banks value most (financial aspects).
 In another perspective, Bohacek (2006) finds that business families have high levels of savings that are explained by the incentive to overcome the financing constraint that prevents them from operating their firms at the optimal size.
-In recent papers, Magri (2009) and Nykvist (2008) find a positive relationship between personal wealth and entrepreneurship, respectively, in Italy and Sweden.
+In recent papers, Magri (2008) and Nykvist (2008) find a positive relationship between personal wealth and entrepreneurship, respectively, in Italy and Sweden.